-The conclusion is an important part of the lab write-up, because it tells what you've learned from the experiment.
+The conclusion is an important part of each section, because it tells what you've learned from the experiment.
 Say what you got out of the experiment.
-Specifically, look back at your objectives, and tell how you met them.

-Discuss your results/measurements/data relative to their quality, i.e., how close were they to expected results or to calculated values?
+If you didn't already do this with the data, discuss your results/measurements/data relative to their quality, i.e., how close were they to expected results or to calculated values?
 How close were measurements obtained by different methods to each other?
 How accurate were your results?
 Try to account for differences.
 How well did circuits work?